"

 Overview

-When was the last time you were in a large steel framed building, like a skyscraper?
-Or crossed a steel bridge?
-Passed by a crane or excavator on a construction site?
-Or saw a large steel ship sailing the ocean blue?
-These things are all very different, but they share one thing in common; they were all likely welded using the flux cored arc welding process.
+When was the last time you were in a large steel-framed building, like a skyscraper or crossed over a steel bridge?
+When did you last pass by a crane or excavator on a construction site or see a large steel ship sailing in the ocean?
+These things are very different, but they share one thing in common: they were all likely welded using the flux-cored arc welding (FCAW) process.

 Objectives